Quick Summary

 Cramming doesn’t work for CAPM because there’s too much interconnected content.
 You need time for concepts to settle and connect with each other.

-Building Your Support System
+Building a Support System

 Studying alone is harder than it needs to be.
-Most successful CAPM candidates use multiple support channels:
+Most successful CAPM candidates use multiple support channels.

-Mentorship options:
+Mentorship

-Test Day Strategy
+Test Day

-Pre-exam checklist:
+Pre-exam checklist

 - Valid photo ID (government-issued)